AppImage/AppImageSpec/README.md

 1. Be a single, definitive source of information about the AppImage format
 2. Ensure AppImages behave in a consistent manner, thereby enabling third-party developers to write AppImage management applications and distributions to offer built-in support for AppImages
-3. Serve as a guide for [AppImageKit](https://github.com/probonopd/AppImageKit) development
+3. Serve as a guide for [appimagetool](https://github.com/probonopd/appimagetool) development
 4. Provide developers with a checklist for creating AppImages
 5. Enable a lintian-style application to be written to check AppImages for compliance with the standard ([start here](https://github.com/probonopd/AppImages/blob/master/appdir-lint.sh))
 6. Indicate the direction of the project and warn developers of future changes to the AppImage format
 7. Document the open nature of the AppImage format

-[AppImageKit](https://github.com/probonopd/AppImageKit) is becoming a reference implementation of building standards-compliant AppImages, and the [AppImages](https://github.com/probonopd/AppImages) repository provides examples.
+[appimagetool](https://github.com/probonopd/appimagetool) is becoming a reference implementation of building standards-compliant AppImages, and the some AppImages from [pkg2appimage](https://github.com/AppImageCommunity/pkg2appimage) repository provides examples.

 ## Contributing